Learning to Generate Better Than Your LLM: Reinforcement Learning from Guided Feedback

 \section{Reinforcement Learning from Guided Feedback}

-Unlike other tasks studied in RL, structured prediction problems such as text generation, have two key properties: a deterministic transition function and a policy's ability to restart to any state.
-Because our transition function is the set of previously generated tokens, we can easily alter the words in the generation (add, remove or swap), and restart our policy $\pi_{\theta}$ to any point of the generation.
+Unlike other tasks studied in RL (e.g., robotics control problems), text generation problems have two key properties: a deterministic transition function and a policy's ability to restart to any state.
+Because our state is the set of previously generated tokens, we can easily alter the words in the generation (add, remove or swap), and restart our policy $\pi_{\theta}$ to any point of the generation.

 Restarts allow us to execute rollin and rollout policies as seen in \Cref{fig:rollin_rollout}.
 The rollin policy is used to generate sequences that the rollout policy evaluates.
-More specifically, we sample a prompt $x$ and target sentence $y$ from our initial distribution $\mu$.
+Specifically, we sample a prompt $x$ from our initial distribution $\mu$.
 We then generate an entire trajectory using our rollin policy starting from the sampled prompt.
-We combine the state-action pairs from the collected rollin trajectory with the initial state distribution -- creating a modified initial state for the rollout policy.
-In particular, the rollout policy samples a state along the rollin generation, restarts to this state and performs a one-step deviation action.
-The rollout policy then completes the generation and collects a reward.
-The rollin and rollout policies can be our LLM policy $\pi_{\theta}$, guide policy $\piref$ or a mixture that interpolates between the two.
+We combine the state-action pairs from the collected rollin trajectory with the initial prompts -- creating a modified initial state for the rollout policy.
+The rollout policy samples a state along the rollin generation, restarts to this state and performs rollouts.
+The rollout policy collects a reward at the end of the generation.
+The rollin and rollout policies can be our LLM policy $\pi_{\theta}$, guide policy $\piref$.
 Depending on the choice of rollin and rollout policies, we invoke different algorithms.
+Note that PPO uses $\pi_\theta$ for both rollin and rollout policies.

 \paragraph{\ppo: Rollin $\pi_{\theta}$ and Rollout $\pi_{\theta}$}

 Under this schematic, notice how when both the rollin and rollout policies are our current LLM policy $\pi_{\theta}$ that is being fine-tuned, the resulting RL algorithm is \ppo.
 That is, we would be collecting generations from a single LLM.
 This configuration does not take advantage of the ability to modify the initial state distribution nor the availability of a guide policy $\piref$. \looseness=-1